 The downfall of Steve Bannon

-Steve Bannon: The downfall of Trump's chief strategist

-Steve Bannon - the driving force behind the right-wing Breitbart News website who later became Donald Trump's chief strategist - has been charged with fraud three years after leaving the White House.
+Steve Bannon was the driving force behind the right-wing Breitbart News website, and later became Donald Trump's chief strategist in the early stages of his presidency.

-He is alleged to have been part of a group who defrauded hundreds of thousands of donors who thought they were contributing money to build a wall on the US-Mexico border to block immigrants.

-During the 2016 presidential campaign and in the White House, Mr Bannon had a direct line to President Trump - who seemed to be his ideological soulmate.
+During the 2016 presidential campaign and in the White House, Mr Bannon had a direct line to Mr Trump - who seemed to be his ideological soulmate.
 But that came to an end when he left his post in August 2017 as their relationship began to cool.

-Since then the former Hollywood producer has campaigned for a privately-funded wall on the border - making Mr Trump's signature 2016 campaign promise his personal mission.

-But in August 2020, less than three months before an election deciding whether Mr Trump gets a second term, prosecutors in New York indicted and arrested him.

-Mr Bannon left the White House in August 2017 after months of reported power struggles with Mr Trump's son-in-law and senior adviser, Jared Kushner, as well as other high-level Trump advisors.
+He left the White House after months of reported power struggles with Mr Trump's son-in-law and senior adviser, Jared Kushner, as well as other high-level Trump advisers.

-Mr Trump had also reportedly grown weary at press leaks and of Mr Bannon taking credit for his election victory.
+Mr Trump had also reportedly grown weary of press leaks and of Mr Bannon taking credit for his election victory.

-Mr Bannon headed back to Breitbart, vowing to wage war on the president's opponents, saying: "I've got my hands back on my weapons...
-It's Bannon the Barbarian."
+Mr Bannon headed back to Breitbart, vowing to wage war on the president's opponents.
+"I've got my hands back on my weapons...
+It's Bannon the Barbarian," he said at the time.

-Mr Bannon said Mr Trump's firing of the FBI's director had been the biggest mistake in "modern political history".
+But the schisms soon started to show.
+He said Mr Trump's firing of the FBI's director had been the biggest mistake in "modern political history".

 He also defied the president by championing a controversial Alabama Senate candidate who crashed to a humiliating defeat against a Democrat.